hubmapconsortium/codex-pipeline/README.md

 The file names must contain region, tile, z-plane and channel ids starting from 1, and follow this pattern `{region:d}_{tile:05d}_Z{zplane:03d}_CH{channel:d}.tif`.

-Necessary metadata files that must be present in the input directory:
+The acquisition metadata in either new or old format must be present in the `raw` directory:

+### New metadata format
+`dataset.json` - image acquisition parameters.
+For more details check [metadata repo](https://github.com/hubmapconsortium/codex-common-acquisition-metadata)

+### Old metadata format
 * `experiment.json` - acquisition parameters and data structure;
 * `segmentation.json` - which channel from which cycle to use for segmentation;
 * `channelnames.txt` - list of channel names, one per row;